ratorx/server/README.md

 # Server deployment tools

-There are two main entrypoints, which are both Ansible playbooks:
+There are two main entrypoints:

-- `setup.yml` - setup the system configuration on a fresh server.
+- `setup.yml` - An Ansible playbook that configures a freshly provisioned server.
-- `apps.yml` - wrapper for docker-compose which allows access to vaulted secrets.
+- `docker-compose.yml` - Docker-compose is used to deploy applciations to the server.

+The project uses [git-crypt](https://github.com/AGWA/git-crypt) to store secrets.

-## Basic system setup
+## Basic system setup (`setup.yml`)

-The goal of `setup.yml` is to automate the regular system maintenance and expose a Docker daemon.
+The goal of `setup.yml` is to automate the regular system maintenance and expose a Docker daemon on a fresh server.
+The configuration variables are located in `inventory.yml`.

 At a high level, it performs the following actions: